shreyaajainn31/WebCrawler_ImageFinder/README.md

 # Eulerity Hackathon Challenge
-Congratulations on making it to this stage of Eulerity's interview process!
-In this folder is a project for a partially built web application whose goal is to crawl a provided URL and pick out the images from it.
-This README will provide more information about the goals of the project, its structure, and setup and submission instructions.

 ## ImageFinder Goal
 The goal of this task is to perform a web crawl on a URL string provided by the user.
 From the crawl, you will need to parse out all of the images on that web page and return a JSON array of strings that represent the URLs of all images on the page.
 [Jsoup](https://jsoup.org/) is a great basic library for crawling and is already included as a maven dependency in this project, however you are welcome to use whatever library you would like.